fbpx

 First vampire attack

 The first known example of a vampire attack is attributed to the SushiSwap exchange.
 The protocol was launched on 28 August 2020, when DeFi was booming.
 At that time, TVL (total blockchain value) had risen in DeFi to more than US$15 billion.
-Every day there were new projects that wanted to take over some liquidity flowing into DeFi.
+Every day there were new projects that wanted to take over some of the liquidity flowing into DeFi.
 Competition was very high, and each project wanted to attract users.

 Over the next two weeks, the intelligent SushiSwap contract router – MasterChef – was launched.
 It automatically replaced all LP Uniswap tokens with basic ones, leaving them on SushiSwap, while migrating all liquidity to the protocol and giving users LP SushiSwap tokens.
 The result?
 An outflow of more than US$1bn from the Uniswap liquidity pool.
 The TVL of SushiSwap increased, and Uniswap halved.